-What is the Link between ED and Cardiovascular disease?
+What is the Link between Erectile Dysfunction and Cardiovascular disease?

 Is ED can be a sign of heart Disease?

 ED can be an early warning sign of heart problems

 With coronary artery disease, a buildup of plaque inside the arteries can limit the amount of blood that’s able to flow through them.
 If the flow of oxygen-rich blood to your heart muscle is reduced or blocked by this hardening of the arteries, the result can be angina (chest pain) or a heart attack.4Because the arteries that supply blood to the penis are much smaller than the ones that feed the heart, the problem may show up earlier as having difficulty getting an erection.5